virgesmith/UKCensusAPI/README.md

   Verify the installation using ```7z -version```.

   For Windows, 7Zip can be installed using relevant .exe download from [this page](https://www.7-zip.org/download.html).
-  After which the 7Zip installation location will need to be added to the PATH environment variable.
+  The 7Zip installation location will need to be added to the PATH environment variable.
 Again, verify the installation using ```7z -version```.

 ### API key